 With nearly twice as many marketers sending their newsletters on Tuesday than any other day, you’ll be up against much more competition in your readers’ inbox.
 Consider that people have access to their email much more in the mobile age.

 Takeaway: Buck the trend and try to send on other days of the week.
 Test and see what works for your newsletter.

 Bonus: You may also want to check out services like Seventh Sense, which uses your recipient’s behaviors to optimize the send time.
 Pretty cool!

 How to create a compelling newsletter

-But in our research, we did find a couple commonalities.
+But in our research, we did find a couple of commonalities.
 We’ve broken some processes down to their basic elements.

 Ketan Kapoor from Mettl, brings up a good point, “To create a compelling newsletter, you must know the requirements and challenges of your audience beforehand”.
 He mentions that “if you try to create a “one size fits all” newsletter; your newsletter might fail from the start”.

 But what are some ways you can create a compelling newsletter for peak performance?

 Like all marketing campaigns, an email newsletter needs to be well thought out.
 Liz Coffman from Riotly Social Media shares 5 steps to make sure your newsletter is powerful.